shinigamixgod/tempo/README.md

 ---

 Questions or ideas?
-Just open an issue or contact the maintainer.
+Just open an issue or contact me.